MantasBaksys/mantasbaksys.github.io/content/authors/admin/_index.md

 role: Part III Mathematics student at the University of Cambridge

 # Short bio (displayed in user profile at end of posts)
-bio: My academic interests include interactive theorem proving
+bio:

 # Interests to show in About widget
 interests:
   - Formal theorem proving
   - Automated proof discovery using ML tools
-  - Interactive theorem proving tools and interfaces
+  - Interactive theorem provers and their ecosystems

 # Education to show in About widget
 education: